Couple researching sperm DNA fragmentation on a phone in their kitchen.

 We know patience can be tough when you’re eager to see results.
 The full sperm production cycle takes about 64 to 74 days, with another 10–14 days of maturation in the epididymis — so it usually takes around two-and-a-half to three months from the start of production to a fully mature sperm.16 If the sperm isn’t ejaculated while it’s still alive, it gets reabsorbed back into the body.

-Because of this cycle, it takes time for your body to produce fresh sperm after you begin treatment for DNA fragmentation.
-Most men need to stay consistent with treatment for at least one full sperm production cycle before they see real improvement in DNA quality.
-While the exact timeline varies from person to person, this generally means three to four months.
-Your urologist can run follow-up tests along the way to check whether treatment is working and adjust your plan if needed.
+Because of this cycle, your body needs time to produce fresh sperm once you begin treatment.
+You’ll usually want to stay consistent for at least one full production cycle before you see real improvement in DNA quality — in practice, that’s three to four months for most men.
+Your urologist can run follow-up tests along the way so you can see whether things are working and tweak your plan if they aren’t.

 Important Safety Notes